Efficiently Computing Compact Formal Explanations: Supplementary Experimental Results

-Neural networks sometimes have high-confidence predictions when the test distribution is different from the training distribution, which poses a safety concern~\cite{ood-confidence}.We experimented using $\VeriXplus$ explanations as a method of detecting out-of-distribution samples.
-We trained models on the MNIST dataset and used GTSRB and CIFAR-10 images as out-of-distribution samples.
-We treated out-of-distribution as positive and evaluated the AUROC value using the softmax probability baseline as proposed by~\cite{softmax-baseline}.
-In addition to results in Section~\ref{sec:ood}, we also performed out-of-distribution detection on the fully-connected MNIST model.
-Results are presented in Figure~\ref{fig:ood-fc}.
-Our experiment results show that using explanation sizes as an indicator of out-of-distribution samples result in better AUROC values than the baseline for both types of models.
+Deep neural networks can exhibit high-confidence predictions even when the test distribution differs from the training distribution, raising safety concerns~\cite{ood-confidence}.
+We explored the use of $\VeriXplus$ explanations as a method for detecting out-of-distribution (OOD) samples.
+Specifically, models were trained on the MNIST dataset, while GTSRB and CIFAR-10 images served as OOD inputs.
+We treated OOD samples as positive instances and evaluated performance using AUROC, comparing against the softmax probability baseline proposed by~\cite{softmax-baseline}.
+In addition to the MNIST-CNN results reported in Section~\ref{sec:ood}, we also conducted experiments on a fully connected MNIST-FC model.
+As shown in Figure~\ref{fig:ood-fc}, explanation size consistently outperforms the baseline in AUROC across both architectures, suggesting its effectiveness as an OOD indicator.
+We emphasize that the goal of this section is to demonstrate the utility of formal explanations, rather than to outperform state-of-the-art OOD detection methods, which are beyond the scope of this paper.